mrakgr/paperspace-notebook-starter-script/README.md

 Then you will be able to run the script from the command line.

 The script has been created for the Youtube series: https://www.youtube.com/playlist?list=PL04PGV4cTuIVGO5ImYTk9wPVmbgdYbe7J

+If you've found this useful please like and subscribe, it is literally my payment.